keanswon/motivational-site-blocker/README.md

 This project is a WIP.
 Here's what I'm currently working on

-- styling the goals html page
-- display a message
-- allowing the user to add their own quotes
 - styling the popup window
+- allowing others to use it
+- docker file for github